November 09, 2017

 An introduction to M.E./CFS for health and social care professionals, the webinar will increase understanding and awareness of this debilitating illness by reviewing current symptom-management advice and good practice while also providing practical tips to enhance appointments and treatment regardless of the healthcare setting or reason for seeing the patient.
 It will provide access to downloadable information and guidance to support professionals in their day to day practice including signposting to self-management resources and services.

 This webinar is worth one CPD credit point and will be of particular interest to pharmacists, dentists, community nurses, OTs, physiotherapists, GPs, nurses and midwives and of relevance to anyone supporting or caring for someone with this chronic condition.
+It is part of our Inform M.E.
+Scotland project, funded by the Scottish Government in May 2017 for 12 months.

 Registration is now open and is free to healthcare professionals who wish to take part.